 To get a free bet, we need to place a qualifying bet.
 So in order to not lose money when we place our qualifying bet with the bookmaker, we place a lay bet on a betting exchange.

 So using the example above.
 You place £10.00 on England at Even money with a bookmaker for your qualifying bet.
 Then you need to lay England for £10.00 on the betting exchange.

 If England win, you get £20.00 back from the bookmaker (£10.00 bet + £10.00 winnings), and you lose £10.00 on the betting exchange.

 While if England don’t win (lose or draw), you lose £10.00 with the bookmaker, but get £20.00 back from the betting exchange (£10.00 lay bet stake returned + £10.00 winnings).

 So as you can see, no matter what the result of the football match, you end up with your same £10.00 back.
 You now have a free bet to use from the bookmaker as well as your original tenner, and this is what we use to make our risk free money.

 It is a similar process when cashing in your free bet for risk free profits, so as you can see, playing Lay bets is an integral part of matched betting, and is why you need a betting exchange account.

 Best Matched Betting Sites

 Below we have put together a list of all the recommended matched betting sites that do most of the hard work for you.
-By using one of the following subscription services, you will get full support and effectively have someone holding your hand throughout the whole process of matched betting.
+By using one of the following subscription services, you will get full support.
+It is like having someone holding your hand throughout the whole matched betting process.

 – Oddsmonkey has a free trial where they show you how to cash in free bets that will make you up to £45.00 in risk free profits.